 Nature of Operations: The mission of the Kansas Health Foundation is to improve the health of all Kansans.
-To accomplish its mission, the Kansas Health Foundation focuses the majority of its grant making and direct charitable activities in the following areas: promoting the healthy behaviors of Kansans; strengthening the public health system; growing community philanthropy; providing health data and information to policymakers; and building civic leadership.
+To accomplish its mission, the Kansas Health Foundation focuses its charitable and operational activities in the following areas: empowering Kansas to lead the nation in health, eliminating inequities that create health disparities, and becoming the model for philanthropic impact.